wachaon/wes/docs/README.en.md

 bitsadmin /TRANSFER GetWES https://raw.githubusercontent.com/wachaon/wes/master/wes.js %CD%\\wes.js
 ```

 *wes* adopts an implementation that uses *WScript.Shell* 's `SendKeys` at runtime.
 If the path of the directory where *wes.js* is stored contains non-ASCII characters, `SendKeys` will not be able to send the keys correctly and the script will not run.
-Therefore, the path where you store *wes.js* should consist of ASCII characters only.
+Therefore, make sure that the path where you store *wes.js* consists only of ASCII characters.
 Alternatively, if you have already downloaded *wes.js* , you can update it using the command below.

 ```bat
 wes update